Skip to content

 At the Co-Ordination Private Practice, the specialized medical office for gastroenterology in Vienna, we take care of your concerns with a high level of professionalism and empathy.

-We have a modern endoscopy unit, allowing us to offer you an outpatient gastroscopy, colonoscopy, or both procedures together, depending on your needs.
+We have a modern endoscopy unit and can offer you outpatient gastroscopy, colonoscopy, or both examinations together, as required.

 Our patients receive sedation for all endoscopic procedures, allowing them to literally sleep through the endoscopy and remain completely pain-free.